mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of October 3, 2025 (v0.5.64):**
+    -   **Chronicle Logging for Incomplete Quests:** Implemented new "Quest Incomplete" and "Quest Late" event types in the Chronicles.
+These events are now logged automatically whenever a user fails to complete a quest by its deadline or submits it late, providing a clearer history of setbacks.

 -   **Week of October 3, 2025 (v0.5.63):**
     -   **Grace Period Overhaul:** Renamed "Vacation Mode" to "Grace Period" across the UI.
 Administrators can now enable a global, indefinite Grace Period from the Settings page.
 Additionally, Grace Period events can now be set to recur weekly on specific days.
 An AI-powered "Suggest Holidays" feature has been added to the Manage Events page to quickly create grace periods for upcoming public holidays.